Environmental science aims to improve the current and future welfare of humans and

-several departments within the Ferguson College of Agriculture: agricultural economics, agricultural economics, biosystems and agricultural engineering, entomology and plant and plant and soil sciences.
+several departments within the Ferguson College of Agriculture: agricultural economics, animal science, biosystems and agricultural engineering, entomology and plant pathology, and plant and soil sciences.
 The combined approach, and experience of the faculty As an environmental science student, you will benefit from working with faculty who